trapexit/mergerfs/mkdocs/docs/faq/compatibility_and_integration.md

 ## Can mergerfs be used with NFS root squash?

-If mergerfs is pooling a NFS mount then root squash should be disabled as mergerfs needs to be able to have elevated privileges to do what it does.
+If mergerfs is pooling a NFS mount then root squash must be disabled as mergerfs needs to be able to have elevated privileges to do what it does (set permissions, ownership, etc.)

-If you are exporting mergerfs over NFS then it is not really necessary.
+If you are exporting mergerfs over NFS it is not strictly necessary to disable root squashing but 3rd party software running as root may fail.

 See the [section on remote filesystems.](../remote_filesystems.md)